paolamhunt/EducationForAll/Basics_Intro/BasicsIntro_Lists.md

 # Python List
 - List: ordered sequence of items
-    - Items in the lst DO NOT need to be the same type
+    - Items in the list DO NOT need to be the same type
     - Declaring a list
     	- Items separated by commas enclosed within brackets \[ \]
     - Example:
      ~~~
-	    thisList - [1,1,2.2, 'python']
+	    thisList = [1,1,2.2, 'python']
 	~~~
     - Access list by referring to the index number or a range of items from a list